buhrmi/buhrmi/README.md

 ![Buhrmi Investments](https://pbs.twimg.com/profile_banners/709371380098183168/1714393264/1500x500)
 ## Hi there

 Welcome to the Investors Club.
-Come join us and help us develop the musical landscape in South East Asia and Japan.
+Come join us and push the musical landscape in South East Asia and Japan into a healthy and sustainable direction.

 ### Portfolio Companies